ThibaultBee/StreamPack/README.md

 streamer.configure(audioConfig, videoConfig)
 ```

-5. Inflate the camera preview with the streamer
+5. Inflates the camera preview with the streamer

 ```kotlin
 /**